 Large cruise ships offer a variety of facilities, entertainment, and dining options.
 However, they can carry thousands of travelers, which means that guests do not have the opportunity to go ashore.
 Travelers on these ships will see Antarctica from the vessel.
 Keep in mind that with the large ships cruising is limited to deeper waters, often at a considerable distance from the shore.

 Commercial flights to Antarctica have a limited capacity in short-haul aircrafts.
 It’s also important to note that tour operators offering a fly-cruise option for over 100 passengers with medium ships need to use more than one flight to carry travelers to Antarctica, resulting in a higher chance of experiencing flight delays and disruptions due to unpredictable weather.
 In comparison, Antarctica21 needs only one flight to carry all our passengers, ensuring that guests can all go at once when the weather is ideal for flights.

 Weighing the options

 When choosing an Antarctic expedition, consider carefully how the size of the ship will determine your experience.
-If you want entertainment shows and midnight buffets, and if are happy to see Antarctica from a distance, then a larger cruise ship may be the right choice for you.
-If you want a more personal, active trip focused on your onshore experience, then you should consider a small-ship.
-And if you are specifically considering an Antarctic fly and cruise expedition we believe Antarctica21 offers you the best option of all.
+If you want entertainment shows and midnight buffets, and if you are happy to see Antarctica from a distance, then a large cruise ship may be the right choice for you.
+Alternatively, if you want a more personal, active trip focused on your onshore experience, you should consider a small vessel.